By Lisa McCourt Hollar

-Turning, she stared into Poseidon’s eyes, then turned her gaze to the wreckage on the craggy beach.
+Turning, she stared into Poseidon’s eyes before turning her gaze to the wreckage on the craggy beach.
 She cursed herself for staying away so long.
 She glanced back at her uncle who shrugged his massive shoulders.
 She could almost hear his thoughts, ‘What do you expect me to do; he is my son.”
 Then he disappeared, sinking into the ocean’s depths.

 Artemis flung the buck over her shoulders once more and stepped further into the fissure.
 Bones crunched beneath her feet with every step.
 The walls, stained with blood, along with the putrid stench, told the story of what had happened.

 “Sorry cousin, but you know I can’t exactly see.”
 Polyphemus’s raspy voice held a trace of laughter, a sign that he was in a good mood.
-Artemis winced as he picked up a woman who had been cowering in the corner.
-She had hoped to escape his attention, but the Cyclops, blind since losing his eye to Odysseus, had a keen sense of hearing and her muffled whimpers screamed loudly in his ears.
+Artemis winced as he picked up a woman, cowering in the corner.
+She had hoped to escape his attention, but the Cyclops, blind since losing his eye to Odysseus, had a keen sense of hearing.
+Her muffled whimpers screamed loudly in his ears.
 At his touch she began to shriek, begging Artemus to help her.
-Artemis looked the other way as Polyphemus silenced her pleas by biting off her head.
+Artemis looked the other way as Polyphemus silenced her by biting off her head.

 “Polyphemus, that is so gross!”